dtao/aiadventures/summaries/2023-04-09-eight-things-to-know-about-llms.md/eight-things-to-know-about-llms.md

 This is yet again related to the 2nd point, that LLMs have abilities that seem to get suddenly unlocked given the right input.

-This point is that you just play around with, say, ChatGPT for 5-10 minutes, you might walk away thinking you have a clear sense of what it can and can't do.
+The point is that if you just play around with, say, ChatGPT for 5-10 minutes, you might walk away thinking you have a clear sense of what it can and can't do.
 But someone else who spends more time with the same system may discover ways of prompting it that result in far more advanced behavior.

 Honestly, I think humans are like this too.
 I.e. someone can hear the same information 10 times and not really get it.
 Then on the 11th time, suddenly it